ucu-cs/UCU_autotests/README.md

 - then analyze the code and give the feedback

 **optional**
-- To check with profiler: test the program with perf - `perf record --call-graph dwarf ./bin/release [options/config]`.
-Then the `hotspot` program can be used to visualize perf results: `hotspot perf.data`
+- To check with the profiler: test the program with perf - `perf record --call-graph dwarf ./bin/release [options/config]`.
+Then the `hotspot` program can visualize perf results: `hotspot perf.data`

 ## ACS words count default test cases description